jessefarrell/WestMacropadWorkshop2025/firmware/readme.md

 The basic macropad is much more complex than the [One Key Macropad](#2-one-key-macropad).
 It's recommended that you test your code frequently, by compiling your code and [flashing](#flashing-the-rp2040) the RP2040.

 The basic macropad will be designed in two steps or iterations...
-- **Iteration 1** - Adding the nine buttons, completed example -> [LINK](https://github.com/jessefarrell/WestMacropadWorkshop2025/tree/main/firmware/FW%20files%20-%20basic%20reference%20-%20iteration%201/<your_keyboard>)
+- **Iteration 1** - Adding the nine buttons, completed example here -> [LINK](https://github.com/jessefarrell/WestMacropadWorkshop2025/tree/main/firmware/FW%20files%20-%20basic%20reference%20-%20iteration%201/demo3x3)
+  - This is steps `3.1 to 3.3` (including all sub-sections)
-- **Iteration 2** - Adding backlight support, completed example -> [LINK](https://github.com/jessefarrell/WestMacropadWorkshop2025/tree/main/firmware/FW%20files%20-%20basic%20reference%20-%20iteration%202/<your_keyboard>)
+- **Iteration 2** - Adding backlight support, completed example here -> [LINK](https://github.com/jessefarrell/WestMacropadWorkshop2025/tree/main/firmware/FW%20files%20-%20basic%20reference%20-%20iteration%202/demo3x3)
+  - This is steps `3.4 to 3.5` (including all sub-sections)

 ## 3.1 Create Your New Keyboard
 - See [How to Setup a New QMK Keyboard](#creating-a-new-keyboard) for details.